lexide/pro-forma/README.md

 $template->setReplacements(["key" => "value"]);
 ```

+> IMPORTANT!
+For consistency, replacement values must always be strings; any value that is not a string will be ignored,
+> and a message will be outputted describing the value as invalid.
+This includes values that are "stringable" or that PHP
+> would naturally convert to a string.

 ## Regenerating files

 On occasion, it may be necessary to regenerate files if a library has had an update that changes a template's behaviour.